Incredible Experiences You Can Only Have in Australia

 There’s something truly special about The Whitsundays, an archipelago made up of 74 islands found off the coast of Queensland.
-Every island is remarkably different, both in size and in offering.
-There’s everything from remote five-star luxury island to family-friendly resorts.
+Every island is remarkably different, both in size and in the offering.
+There’s everything from remote five-star luxury islands to family-friendly resorts.
 And it’s home to the award-winning Whitehaven Beach which has been named the Best Beach in Australia year after year, all thanks to its whiter-than-white sands surrounded by stunning turquoise waters.

 10. Great Barrier Reef

 Only in Australia do two World Heritage Listed areas meet in one place.
 Yep, if you’re visiting Cape Tribulation in Queensland, you can find yourself in the middle of the Daintree Rainforest and then take a few steps out of it to the sandy beaches on the shores of the Great Barrier Reef.
-And the Great Barrier Reef is also one of the seven natural wonders of the world, comprising of a stagerring 2,9000 individual reefs and 900 islands.
+And the Great Barrier Reef is also one of the seven natural wonders of the world, comprising a staggering 2,9000 individual reefs and 900 islands.
 From day tours to overnight charters, glass-bottomed boats and scuba expeditions, there are plenty of tours to suit any budget or experience level.

 11. Dive in Ningaloo Reef

 For those who love a deep dive then there’s nothing quite like the World Heritage-listed Ningaloo Coast, in Western Australia.
 The home to humpback whales, dugongs, and manta rays, it’s a showstopper experience.
-But the real drawcard here is that between March and Augusts, whale sharks glide into the waters and you can snorkel alongside these gentle giants.
+But the real drawcard here is that between March and August, whale sharks glide into the waters and you can snorkel alongside these gentle giants.